Construction and Demolition Recycling Ordinance

 Are there any fees involved?

 There is no fee, however you must supply a deposit for the project.
 The deposit is calculated at 2% of the highest valuation or $15,000, whichever is less, for a construction project and 10% of the highest valuation or $15,000, whichever is less, for a demolition project.
-The deposit may be made online through the permitting portal link above or in the form of cash, check, credit card, or letter of credit.
+The deposit may be made in the form of cash, check, credit card, or letter of credit.
 If you choose to submit a letter of credit, please request a letter of credit template to provide to your bank and allow for extra time to process.
 Both the deposit and the approved CDMMP must be received by the City before a building permit may be issued.

 Whoever will pay the deposit will need to complete and submit a W-9 so that we can refund the deposit at the end of the project, as long as requirements are met.
 (Proof of 65% recycle or reuse of all project materials).
 No taxpayer identification number is required since this is a refund and not a payment.